medical-genomics-group/JODIE/README.md

 --y path to phenotype file in txt format
 --xfiles path to genotype files in zarr format; multiple files are separated by space --dir path to output directory
---g number of markers in each group if grouping is desired; otherwise g=p (either g or gindex is needed as input parameter, not both)
+--g number of markers in each group if grouping is desired; otherwise g=p; this assumes that markers are ordered in groups in sequence (either g or gindex is needed as input parameter, not both)
 --gindex txt file with information about which group each marker belongs to in the same order as the markers in the genotype matrix (either g or gindex is needed as input parameter, not both)
 ```
 For information about which input parameters a program requires and how to run it, have a look at the first few lines of each program.